Graduate Student Research Assistantship Program

 To request a GSRA position, please complete the faculty profile and online requisition after reading the following information:

-By completing this requisition, you are indicating that you need assistance from a graduate student in performing research or creative endeavors as a University of Michigan-Flint faculty member in the 2016-2017 academic year.
+By completing this requisition, you are indicating that you need assistance from a graduate student in performing research or creative endeavors as a University of Michigan-Flint faculty member in the 2018-2019 academic year.
 Faculty can submit multiple requests for GSRAs or indicate they need more than one student for the same position.
 Please note that current funding for this program may not allow the Office of Graduate Programs to offer or fill every position requested.
-Staff at UM-Flint may apply for GSRA positions, but preference will be given to full-time faculty members if there are more requests than funds available for positions.
+Staff and administrators at UM-Flint may apply for GSRA positions, but preference will be given to full-time faculty members if there are more requests than funds available for positions.

 Faculty may identify a graduate student as a “candidate in mind” for the position if desired.
 The position will still be posted and other students may apply, but the candidate in mind will be appointed provided they apply through Human Resources, accept the appointment, and meet the minimum criteria.
 Students will apply for the position online through Human Resources beginning April 10; deadline to apply is June 1.
 Following the application period, the supervising faculty member will be sent applications, resumes, and cover letters of all students that apply.
 The faculty member will rank the acceptable candidates in order of preference.
 If the top candidate is not available, the next candidate will be appointed.